ccustine/beastie/README.md

 # Beastie
-Beastie is a command line Boeast Mode-S ADSB decoder and client.
+Beastie is a command line Beast Mode-S ADSB decoder and client.

 This project is an early stage playground, but will eventually include a web based UI as well as proxy to transform and route Beast messages to other formats and protocols such as